-The government has recently confirmed that it will push for a post Brexit deal that will see the the financial services firms of the UK and EU have their access to each other’s markets scaled back, despite previously making calls for a mutual regulatory recognition.
+The government has recently confirmed that it will push for a post Brexit deal that will see that financial service firms of the UK and EU have their access to each other’s markets scaled back, despite previously making calls for mutual regulatory recognition.

 Published on the 12th July, the government’s long-awaited Brexit white paper called for financial services to have new economic and regulatory arrangements in order to “preserve the mutual benefits of integrated markets and protect financial stability”.

 Despite this, the government also acknowledged that it would not be able to replicate the EU’s passporting regimes and therefore, this would limit the and reduce the current levels of access to each other’s markets that the UK and EU currently benefit from.

 In the white paper, the government calls for an “association agreement”, an agreement that is now more widely used but was initially designed for countries who are looking to join the EU.
 In response to this request, the Chief Executive of the Investment Association, Chris Cummings, expressed his disappointment at the fact that the government has “ruled out mutual recognition as their preferred option”.

 However, the Investment Association welcomed the much-needed clarity that the Brexit white paper offered.
 Cummings added that “we believe that a solution based on enhanced-equivalence can deliver a deal that works for savers in the UK and across Europe, and for the asset management industry that supports them”.

 He went on to say that following Brexit, it is clear to see that the UK’s relationship with the EU will change and that the UK and the EU need to develop a negotiation that can compromise between the two to continue their special partnership, one that has allowed the UK industry to contribute to the wealth and success of millions of citizens within Europe.